2025 Iraq drone attacks

-The 2025 Iraq drone attacks are a series of ongoing drone attacks throughout Iraq, likely carried out by the Iranian aligned Iraqi militias.
+The 2025 Iraq drone attacks were a series of drone attacks throughout Iraq, likely carried out by the Iranian aligned Iraqi militias.
 The targets of the drone attacks include mostly the Iraqi and foreign military facilities and oil refineries.

 Background

 The attacks on the oilfields marked significant escalation in regional tensions and imposed substantial threat to Iraqi energy infrastructure.
 The assaults hit multiple facilities including those operated by international companies and lead to the suspension of production and considerable production losses.
 No definite group took responsibility of the attacks, however the Kurdistan regional Government accuses the Iranian backed militias in Iraq for the repeated assaults.

 Events

 February

 On 2 February 2025, a kamikaze drone hit the Khor Mor gasfield in the Kurdistan region amid negotiations between the Kurdistan Government and the Iraqi government on energy issues.
 The attack also coincided with the rising call in the parliament for the disarmament of Iranian backed militias in Iraq.